 - Do not max out credit limit

-- Always have credit balance below the 10% of credit limit
+- Always have a credit balance below the 10% of the credit limit

-- Those who have high balances on your credit cards, pay them down so balance is less than 10% of credit limit
+- Those who have high balances on their credit cards, pay them down so the balance is less than 10% of the credit limit

 - By doing so, credit scores will increase

-Consumers can get free credit report once a year by requesting it from www.annualcreditreport.com .
-Upon getting credit report, check to see for any errors.
+Consumers can get a free credit report once a year by requesting it from www.annualcreditreport.com.
+Upon getting a credit report, check to see for any errors.

 Things To Avoid Prior To Mortgage Application

-There are several things borrower need to avoid prior to applying for mortgage application.
+There are several things the borrower needs to avoid prior to applying for the mortgage application.

 - One of the most negative things to avoid doing is having creditors pull credit